 Call their helpline: 0800 58 58 58 (Open every day from 5pm – Midnight.
 Calls are free from most mobile networks.)

 Talk to Kooth online emotional wellbeing service for 11 to 25 year old in Suffolk.

 How to talk to someone you're worried about

 Talking about suicide will not make it happen!

 1. Start by saying "Are you OK?" - But think of how many times you've immediately said your fine when your not!
-So ask this twice - like this video:

-2. Emphasise and Listen - allow them to talk about their feelings and listen without judging them.
+2. Emphasise and Listen - Allow them to talk about their feelings and listen without judging them.

-3. Don’t be afraid to ask questions and find out why they feel this way - reassure them that desperate feelings don't last and can be overcome.
+3. Don’t be afraid to ask questions and find out why they feel this way - Reassure them that desperate feelings don't last and can be overcome.
 There is support out there and you can help them find it.